GuilherLRO/GuilherLRO/README.md

 Here are a few of my projects:
 - [🐥Local large datasets analysis with duckDB](https://github.com/GuilherLRO/brasilian_companies_analysis_with_duckdb): Leveraging multiple tools to explore many gigabytes of open data from efficient data ingestion to displaying compelling visuals.
-- [☕ Starbucks Offer Acceptance Forecast Model With AWS](https://github.com/GuilherLRO/Starbucks-Offer-Acceptance-Forecast-Model-With-AWS): Leveraging multiple tools to explore many gigabytes of open data from efficient data ingestion to displaying compelling visuals.

 - [🌦️🔄 Weather Data Pipeline](https://github.com/GuilherLRO/weather-data-pipeline) Development of data pipeline that deals with weather data including BI visualizations.
 This project is based on multiple docker environments 🐳 , orchestrastrated by airflow, fulled with data by weatherapi.com 🌎 and finilized with a matabase Bi implementation 📊.

+- [☕ Starbucks Offer Acceptance Forecast Model With AWS](https://github.com/GuilherLRO/Starbucks-Offer-Acceptance-Forecast-Model-With-AWS): Applying machine learning engineering concepts, this project demonstrates an end-to-end solution using multiple AWS services such as S3, Lambda, Cloud Watch, IAM, and SageMaker.

 - [💰Finance Tools](https://github.com/GuilherLRO/finance-tools): This repository contains programs that leverage financial data from various companies to generate reports for effective money management.
 Gain insights into spending habits, investment performance, and more.